There’s nothing quite like Double Team, a film that at times feels like a fever dream given physical form.

 If nothing else, Double Team continues the trend of Hong Kong directors delivering some of Van Damme’s best action scenes.
 Like Ringo Lam delivered in Maximum Risk, there’s a fluidity and agility and dynamism to Van Damme that Hark captures here that simply isn’t replicated by other filmmakers.
 There are moves JCVD pulls off here you won’t find anywhere else in his canon of films, as well as fights that are unlike anything else he’s been in.
 Check out the hotel room brawl against a thug who wields a knife with his foot to see what I mean.

 Van Damme delivers the sort of intense, sweaty performance you’d expect in a revenge flick of this sort.
-He gets his own ridiculous costume to jaunt around in for a bit and even trades a few one-liners with Rodman further proving he’s got better comedy skills than most accredit to him, but overall this one doesn’t really ask much of him beyond the physicality of the part which he, as stated earlier, handles quite well.
+He gets his own ridiculous costume to jaunt around in for a bit and even trades a few one-liners with Rodman further proving he’s got better comedy skills than most accredit to him, but overall this one doesn’t really ask much of him beyond the physicality of the part.
 The same goes for Rourke, who is given very little to do save as Stavros save for taunting his nemesis and trading some harsh blows when the action heats up.

 This is a fun movie.
 It’s the kind of movie that most will point at and laugh, and from the outside looking in it’s difficult not to.
 But given that I have little doubt the director himself intended this to be a hair’s breadth away from a full-blown comedy, laughing along with it is probably the best thing you can do.